Bono: Film

-Bono was an executive producer of the 2000 film The Million Dollar Hotel, which was developed from a story by him and Nicholas Klein.
+Bono was an executive producer of Bill Carter's 1995 documentary film Miss Sarajevo.
+Carter had previously enlisted U2's help in bringing attention to the Siege of Sarajevo during their 1993 concerts on the Zoo TV Tour.
+Bono was also executive producer of the 2000 film The Million Dollar Hotel, which was developed from a story by himself and Nicholas Klein.
 It starred Jeremy Davies, Milla Jovovich, and Mel Gibson.

 In the 2007 musical film Across the Universe, Bono made a cameo appearance during a psychedelic sequence, portraying the character "Dr. Robert" and singing the Beatles' "I Am the Walrus".
+Bono served as an executive producer of the 2018 film Waiting for the Miracle to Come.
+Bono participated in the 2019 documentary Pavarotti, in which he expressed his admiration for the titular Italian tenor Luciano Pavarotti.